Research

 - MST-based k-means clustering (code, CRAN)

-- Principal curves of oriented points, as introduced in Delicado and Huerta (2003) (code, CRAN)
+- Principal curves of oriented points, as introduced in Delicado and Huerta (2003) (code, CRAN archive)